 Career/Business: Talent & technical skills usage, social skills, goals, professional development, etc.

 Financial: Planning, budgeting, stewardship of resources, communication around money, etc.

 5. Have a Friend Help You Prioritize

 “You have to decide what your highest priorities are and have the courage —pleasantly, smilingly, non-apologetically, to say “no” to other things.
 And the way you do that is by having a bigger “yes” burning inside.
 The enemy of the “best” is often the “good.” – Steven R. Covey

 6. Establish Deadlines

 Deadlines are also life balance allies, especially artificial deadlines you take seriously.
-They decrease perfectionism and procrastination because they put pressure on you to get something finished even if it’s imperfect.
+They decrease perfectionism and procrastination because they put pressure on you to get something done, even if it’s imperfect.
 Scarcity leads to creativity, in fact, it forces you to be creative as it eliminates options.
 Once you establish a target date, it’s much harder to delay.
 Set a time limit for something you’ve been putting off.